Research Centers and Affiliate Research Programs

 Center for Guaranteed Income Research

-A collaboration between UTCSW and the University of Pennsylvania, The Center for Guaranteed Income Research (CGIR) is an applied research center specializing in cash-transfer research, evaluation, pilot design, and narrative change.
+A collaboration between the UTCSW and the University of Pennsylvania, The Center for Guaranteed Income Research (CGIR) is an applied research center specializing in cash-transfer research, evaluation, pilot design, and narrative change.
 The center provides mixed-methods expertise in designing and executing empirical guaranteed income studies that work alongside the existing safety net.
-CGIR’s team, headed by its founding directors, Dr. Amy Castro and Dr. Stacia West, led the design and research for the Stockton Economic Empowerment Demonstration (SEED), and currently serve as the centralized research partners for Mayors for a Guaranteed Income (MGI)
+CGIR’s team, headed by its founding directors, Dr. Stacia West and Dr. Amy Castro, led the design and research for the Stockton Economic Empowerment Demonstration (SEED), and currently serve as the centralized research partners for Mayors for a Guaranteed Income (MGI).

 Program for Pet Health Equity

 The Program for Pet Health Equity (PPHE) exists to improve access to veterinary care for pets and their families not adequately served by the current system.
-PPHE promotes and facilitate national collaborations and public policy development, to remove barriers to veterinary care.
-Activities include education, community service, and social and public health research.
-PPHE developed AlignCare, the first One Health healthcare system that addresses the needs of people, their pets, and their ecosystem, which is largely defined by socioeconomics.
-PPHE connects families with veterinary service providers while leveraging community resources and activities.
+PPHE promotes and facilitates national collaborations and public policy development, to remove barriers to veterinary care.

 Interdisciplinary Collaborations

-The UTCSW’s faculty research extends far outside the walls of Henson Hall or Polk Avenue.
-Faculty have been working on partnerships with researchers from around the University of Tennessee, with other organizations within the state, and with numerous universities across the country and beyond.
+The UTCSW’s faculty research extends far outside the walls of our locations in Stokely Management Center in Knoxville and Polk Avenue in Nashville.
+Faculty have been working on partnerships with researchers from around the University of Tennessee, other organizations within the state, and numerous universities nationwide and beyond.

-The collaborations make for a broader and deeper range of research that allow the best of what the college has to offer alongside the best from outside the institution.
+The collaborations broaden and deepen research, allowing the best of what the college has to offer alongside the best from outside the institution.
 If there is truly strength in numbers, the UTCSW is primed for great things.
-Listed below is a sampling of some of these notable collaborations.